 - Not the best-in-class camera

-The ASUS ROG Phone II is a great phone indeed in terms of performance, features.
-The camera isn’t the best in class, but if you are someone who is looking for a really powerful phone without hurting your pocket, the ROG Phone II is for you.
-Also, it is a perfect choice for gamers as the phone comes with dedicated features for gaming, and has great hardware.
+The ASUS ROG Phone II is a great phone, indeed, in terms of performance, features.
+The camera isn’t the best in class, but if you are someone who is looking for a mighty phone without hurting your pocket, the ROG Phone II is for you.
+Also, it is a perfect choice for gamers as the phone comes with dedicated features for gaming, and has excellent hardware.
 Though the camera isn’t the best in class if I were to pick a phone under Rs.
 40,000, I would surely prefer it over Pixel 3a XL or maybe over even OnePlus 7T.
 ASUS has the slogan ‘In Search of Incredible’